October 24, Reading 3 – 2 Timothy 4

 “… Preach the word; be ready in season and out of season; reprove, rebuke, and exhort, with complete patience and teaching.”

-In both letters to Timothy the apostle Paul makes a big deal out of teaching and listening.
+In both letters to Timothy the apostle Paul makes a big deal out of both teaching and of listening.

 His charge to Timothy is clear.
-And it is a charge to us all too.
+This is a charge to us all.

 Preaching.
 Readiness.
 Truth-sayer.